5 ways to Improve Your Pronunciation

 5. Practice with a Native Speaker.

 Practice makes perfect.
 Practice with a native speaker or with a friend who’s fluent in English.
 Don’t know anyone?
-Then hire an English teacher or find a free language speaking partner on iTalkie.
-You can do both on iTalkie.
+Then hire an English teacher or find a language speaking partner on iTalkie.
+You can do both on iTalkie – hire a pro or find a free conversation partner.
 The way iTalkie’s free language partner system works is you exchange your native language expertise in exchange for an English teacher’s expertise.

 How useful was this post?